-The 11 grams of fiber and 4.4 grams of protein in a single serving of chia seeds can be beneficial to weight loss by helping keep you fuller for longer.
-Plus, the seeds can absorb 10 times their weight in water, making them nutrient-dense fillers to add to your smoothies and baked goods.
-But don't go overboard: Any more than the recommended serving and the fiber can start to upset your stomach.
+The 11 grams of fiber and 4 grams of protein in a serving of chia seeds may be beneficial to weight loss by helping keep you fuller for longer.
+Plus, the seeds can absorb 15 times their weight in water, making them nutrient-dense fillers to add to your smoothies and baked goods.
+But don't go overboard: Any more than the recommended serving and the fiber may start to upset your stomach.

-Chia seeds are chock-full of an unsung nutrient hero, magnesium, which can help keep cortisol (aka the stress hormone) levels low.
+Chia seeds are chock-full of an unsung nutrient hero, magnesium, which may help moderate cortisol (aka the stress hormone) levels.
 Another reason you want more of this mineral?
 Low magnesium levels are also associated with headaches and fatigue.

 Chia seeds are also high in tryptophan (also found in your grandmother's Thanksgiving turkey), an amino acid that can help your body produce serotonin, in turn, helping you fight anxiety and have more regular patterns.

-These tiny seeds are packed with omega-3 fatty acids—a single serving contains more of this healthy fat than a serving of salmon.
+These tiny seeds are packed with omega-3 fatty acids—a single serving contains more of some of these healthy fats than a serving of salmon.
 In addition to helping prevent heart disease, these essential fats strengthen your skin, hair, and nails.

 "Chia seeds help to stabilize blood sugar levels which can reduce your risk of metabolic syndrome and diabetes," explains Alpert.
 "They keep you full from the fat and fiber, which help to help keep hunger levels under control to aid in weight loss.
 The fat and antioxidants have amazing skin benefits."

-According to the Cleveland Clinic, omega-3 fatty acids also reduce inflammation and dryness and increase circulation: Hello, glowy skin.
+According to the Cleveland Clinic, omega-3 fatty acids also reduce inflammation and dryness and help preserve collagen: Hello, tight, glowy skin.

 They've Got More Calcium Than Milk

 "I love chia seeds sprinkled on everything," says Alpert.
 "Yogurt, oatmeal, smoothies, smoothie bowls and made into a pudding."
-Getting enough calcium means stronger bones and teeth, not to mention it helps boost skin's cell turnover and moisture levels, according to Livestrong.
+Getting enough calcium means stronger bones and teeth and healthy skin.

 Blueberries get a lot of praise for being high in antioxidants, but it's time to give chia seeds their due.
-One serving packs an antioxidant punch that's three times stronger than blueberries.
 Antioxidants are essential for your health since they help your cells defend against free radicals.
 According to Kofsky, you can easily add them into your diet.
 "You can add them to salads, sprinkle them on yogurt, throw them in your smoothies, and use them as a coating on chicken to make them feel breaded," says Kofsky.
 (Don't forget to add antioxidants into your skincare routine as well.)

 Munch on these nutrient-dense seeds after a night of salty Mexican food indulgences.
 Why?
-Their high levels of potassium (they've got twice the amount of a banana) will help you look (and feel) less bloated.
+Their high levels of potassium (more than bananas and milk) will help you look (and feel) less bloated.